cpurtlebaugh/MeteorGifMakerTest/README.md

 The primary goal was to mimick a more "real-world" setup.
 In production, file stores should happen in the cloud, not on the server's file system or DB.
 That takes up too many resources.

-So, I'm sorry that I took this project outside of a normal Meteor MVC setup if that's what you were intending to test me on.
-I didn't utilize Meteor's client-side mino mongo cache nor did I make use of its webscokets / broadcasting pub / subs from the DB via DDP.
-Despite not completing, I hope you understand the underlying decision-making.
+I apologize for taking this project outside of a normal Meteor MVC setup if that's what you testing me on.
+I opted not to utilize Meteor's client-side mino mongo cache and did not make use of websockets to publich data from the DB.
+Despite not completing, I hope you understand my underlying decision-making.

-With more time, and in the real-world it would obviously sense to process the uploads on the server and store the return url's in the DB with a reference to the user's ID.
+With more time, and in the real-world, it would make sense to store the return url's in the DB with a reference to the user's ID.
 But, for the scope of this test and due to lack of time, I ommitted this step.

-# Accomplished
+# Done
 [x]
 Configure S3 bucket policy and CORS config in AWS.